 If your landlord does not respond by your deadline or you're dissatisfied with the response, you can file a lawsuit in small claims court (called Justice of the Peace, Conciliation, Justice, City, or County court in different places).

-Filing a small claim usually costs just $10 to $50.
-You don't need a lawyer, and disputes typically go before a judge (there are no juries) within a month or so.
-Gathering evidence, such as your notice of intent to move out, photos of the rental unit when you left, and demand letters, is key to winning.
+Filing a small claim usually costs $10 to $50.
+You don't need a lawyer, and disputes typically go before a judge (there usually are no juries) within a month or so.
+To prepare for small claims court, you'll need to gather and clearly organize all of your evidence, such as your notice of intent to move out, photos of the rental unit before you moved in and when you left, and demand letters.

 The trial, which consists of each side presenting its version of what happened, seldom takes more than 15 minutes.
 The judge either announces a decision right there in the courtroom or mails it out (often within a few days).